conda-incubator/conda-store/docs/user_guide.md

 ### `conda-store run`

-One of the motivating features of the `conda-store` cli is that you can directly execute Conda-Store environments that exist remotely.
+One of the motivating features of the `conda-store` cli is that you can directly execute conda-store environments that exist remotely.

 ```shell
 conda-store run devops/datascience -- python -m "print(1)"